sebmate/MagicQuartz-TechDemo/README.md

 Parts lists are available in the directory `parts-lists`.

 One of the lists is for the German electronics distributor Reichelt.
 This list can also be accessed directly via this link: [https://www.reichelt.de/my/2038407](https://www.reichelt.de/my/2038407).
+This list also contains alternative parts that are not essential.
+The list should therefore not be ordered blindly.
 Please note that I am not affiliated with Reichelt and am only providing this list for your convenience.
 The parts may be available from other vendors at a lower price.

 ## Assembly Notes